aichbauer/redub/readme.md

 * **reducers:** the complete statemanagement for the redux application
 * **views:** the different views that are displayed to the user.
 Can consist of multiple components and/or containers
 * **app.js:** the entrypoint for the application

-## scss directory

-Inside here is all the scss code for the redux application.

-It holdes the following files & folders:
-* **style.scss:** the scss code for the redux application

 ## index.html